 Another key part of a solar electric power system is the inverter technology.
 There are three main types of inverters:

-- String inverter: The DC electricity from all of the panels on the array is routed through a single inverter that is then connected to your electrical panel.
-String inverters are the least expensive inverter solution, but they can make it more difficult to assess performance issues with individual panels.
+- String inverter: The DC electricity from your solar system is routed through a single inverter, which is then connected to your electrical panel.
+String inverters are the least expensive inverter solution, but they make it difficult to assess performance issues with individual panels.

-- Microinverter: Micro-inverters are attached on the back of each individual panel.
+- Microinverter: Micro-inverters attach on the backs of each individual panel.
 These tend to be more expensive but enable panel-level monitoring.

-- Hybrid: This offers a middle-ground solution that combine a centralized inverter with power optimizers on each panel.
+- Hybrid: This offers a middle-ground solution that combines a centralized inverter with power optimizers on each panel.
 Power optimizers are a DC-to-DC converter technology that improves performance by tuning each panel’s output to match the inverter.
-This technology is intended to offer some of the system performance benefits of microinverters but at a lower cost.
+This technology offers some of the same system performance benefits as microinverters but at a lower cost.

-Inverters provide additional features beyond converting the electric current for our use.
-Inverters also offer ground fault protection and provide intelligence regarding energy production and maximum power point tracking.
+Inverters provide additional features beyond converting electric currents for our use, such as ground fault protection and providing insights into energy production and maximum power point tracking.

 [Related: Who Makes the Best Solar Panels]